dottjt/plastic/chapters/06-therapy.md

 Given our therapy session has officially begun, I think it’s worth mentioning a few things which I’m sure will help shape our timely discourse.
 Ultimately, I want you as the reader to take full-view of the Julius Reade TM experience as if you were the great man himself, cast dazzling in perfect tanned bronze upon a height of glory last emanated from the creation of the sun.
 Looking past the corruption and blatant animal abuse, I think there’s a lot to like about this guy.
 He lathers his tongue in a motion of self-loathing, and he encourages an agonising torment of indecision, abysmally profound in it's making.
 The tribe gathers itself around the bounty, thrashing itself about in a sadistic two-time beat.
 The cheap candy slathers in a ritual known as the hoard, pertain to the long-lasting peace you've always desired.
 There's a knife on the table and Mr. Compadre sitting across from you has something to say.
 Let's see who can scream louder.

 Certainly, I don't mean to offend you.
 I mean, don't like to split either, but words are designed to divide and that's precisely what I intend to do.
-To grab your imagination and divide, mimic and taunt the non-sensical derivative bordering your emotional instability which tautologically speaking, should not be touched.
+To grab your imagination and divide, mimic and taunt the non-sensical derivative bordering your emotional instability which frankly speaking, should not be touched.
 Let us for a brief moment become savant together, and share these words without any consideration of the consequences which may ensue.
 Without any doubt in my mind, this book aims to be tactical in it's abuse and

 So let me try and paint you a picture.